mithunmanohar/pyspark-postgres-movielens-etl/README.md

 # spark-postgre-etl
-Dockerised Apache spark 2.x job to pull MovieLens data, process it and store results to post-gres database
+Dockerised Apache spark 2.x job to pull MovieLens data, process it and store the results into post-gres database

 ## Setting up the environments